-If you are a current college student who’s passionate about education and social justice, we encourage you to apply!
+If you are a current college student who is passionate about education and social justice, we encourage you to apply!
 Prior teaching or tutoring experience is welcome, but our main requirement is the belief that every student deserves the opportunity to succeed.

 About CollegeSpring Mentors:

-- Tutor groups of 5-7 students in SAT, ACT, and/or College Readiness using our curriculum and mentor handbook.
+- Tutor small groups of students in SAT, ACT, and/or College Readiness using our curriculum and mentor handbook.

 - Spend 2 hours weekly to plan lessons, which includes attempting practice problems, preparing activities/games, etc.